DavidCroitoru/SpotDL-Complete-Web-Interface/README.md

 ## Contributing

-Issues, forks, and pull requests welcome.
+Issues, forks, and pull requests are welcome.

 ## Legal